 The Council and Educafe share a common goal to ensure that residents from diverse ethnic communities are made aware of the support that the Council, NHS, local charities and other voluntary organisations can provide.
-This joint aim is to help reduce health inequalities and address employment, racial and other inequalities.
-As part of their service, Educafe will operate a confidential Helpdesk that will direct people to the relevant service provider to meet their needs.
+This joint

 The Council will work in partnership with Educafe to enhance the knowledge and understanding of the wider community, agencies and public services so that they can provide the required support to the diverse ethnic community population.